-During this module I learned a lot about how setting norms in my classroom can help create an effective and positive learning environment.
+During this module, I learned a lot about how setting norms in my classroom can help create an effective and positive learning environment.
 Norms are basically positive reinforcement of how you want your students to behave or think.
 If you have students who have a tough time at school it is important to create structure and guidelines through the norms and procedures you create.
 This will help them to become better and more responsible learners.

 One of my favorite norms to use in my classroom at any age is to help the students to have a growth mindset by eliminating the word ‘can’t’ or ‘I’m not good at…’ from their vocabulary.
 For example, if a student says, “I can’t turn my homework in on time.” you, as the teacher, would encourage the student to say, “I can turn my homework in on time if I create a solid routine working on it for at least 30 minutes per day rather than waiting until the last minute.”
-Or in another situation a student might say, “I’m not good at speaking English.” you would encourage them to say, “My English needs improvement so I will continue to practice.”
+Or in another situation, a student might say, “I’m not good at speaking English.” you would encourage them to say, “My English needs improvement so I will continue to practice.”

 Moving from one task to another can be tricky for both students and teachers.
 Depending on the students, your transitions may have to be well planned.
-But regardless of your students’ abilities the regular use of transitions help both teachers and students to know when the class is going to shift focus to a different task.
+But regardless of your students’ abilities, the regular use of transitions helps both teachers and students to know when the class is going to shift focus to a different task.
 This could be as simple as letting the students know that they only have five minutes before they have to wrap up what they are doing and move on to the next topic or lesson.

 Transitions happen usually at the beginning and end of class, when switching tasks, breaks, lunch, and at the end of the school day.
-Much of the time students will be anticipating the time before, breaks, lunch, and at the end of the day because they are excited to go spend time with their friends, or go home.
+Much of the time students will be anticipating the time before, breaks, lunch, and at the end of the day because they are excited to go spend time with their friends or go home.
 Therefore, transitions need to be well planned before the most anticipated times.

 Setting High expectations